 The twentieth century recorded unprecedented progress in elucidating the biochemical structures and physiological roles, of vitamins and other nutrients.
 Today, many nutrients can be produced abundantly and inexpensively.
-The present day dynamics and lifestyle patterns demand for value addition at nutritional level.
+The present-day dynamics and lifestyle patterns demand value addition at a nutritional level.
 Therefore, dietary supplements form an important part of the preventive approach, to the trend of health and well-being that has been in vogue.

 Dietary supplements are defined as foodstuffs that are meant to supplement the normal diet, and which are concentrated sources of nutrients or other substances, with nutritional or physiological effects, alone or in combination, marketed in the form of solids (capsules, pastilles, tablets, pills, and similar forms), liquids (ampoules, drop dispensing bottles, and similar forms), and sachets of powder, designed to be taken in measured quantities, where nutrients could be vitamins, minerals, herbal extracts, and other ingredients.

 Dietary supplements are the products that are ingested by mouth and contain one or more of the following ingredients – vitamins, minerals, herbs or other botanicals, amino acids, enzymes, fatty acids and/or other associated metabolites.